 • Usk and Gwehelog; • Llantrissent and Llanllowell; • Llangwm Uchaf and Llangwm Isaf and Gwernesney and Llangeview; • Wolvesnewton; • Kemeys Inferior; • Llanbadoc; • Llangybi; • Tredunnoc

-The Clergy Team is lead by a Ministry Area Leader who is based in Usk and is the only full time priest.
-Sally Ingle-Gillis will be taking up this position in January 2021.
-The other members of the team are Rev’d Graham Opperman and Rev’d Pamela Love who are both based in Llangybi and Rev’d Bob Greenland in Wolvesnewton – they are all self-supporting clergy who work part-time - and Mr Bill Savage our Lay Minister who lives in Llangwm.
+The Clergy Team is lead by a full time Ministry Area Leader Rev'd Sally Ingle-Gillis and the other members of the team are Rev’d Graham Opperman and Rev’d Pamela Love who are both based in Llangybi and Rev’d Bob Greenland in Wolvesnewton – they are all self-supporting clergy who work part-time - and Mr Bill Savage our Lay Minister who lives in Llangwm.
 Please see contact details here.

 Pastoral Visiting Team

 We have an active team of lay visitors who work across the Ministry Area offering prayer and support and who can take home communion to those who are unable to receive in a regular service.
 If you would like to receive a visit or know someone else who would please contact Dee Bury on 012 9167 2371 or email

 Our Youth Group for children in school years 5 – 9 meets on the third Sunday of each month in term time at 5pm at Usk Centenary Hall.
 With food, games, chat and craft activities we have a lively programme and all children are very welcome.
 For more information please contact Carol Southwell on 012 9167 2293 or email